 Are you planning an initiative that enhances the well-being of Milton residents?
-The Milton Community Connections Grant (MCCG) is here to help you.
+The Milton Community Connections Grant (MCCG) may be able to help.

 About the program

-The Milton Community Connections Grant is funded by the Milton Community Fund.
-Each applicant can get up to $2,500 once a year.
-This money is meant to help community members connect with each other by sharing knowledge, talents, and spaces.
+The program is funded by the Milton Community Fund.
+Applicants can get up to $2,500 once per year to support projects that bring people together by sharing knowledge, talents, and spaces.

-If your organization can't take money from the Ontario Lottery and Gaming Corporation (OLG), you can talk to Town staff about other ways to get funding.
+If your organization cannot receive funding from the Ontario Lottery and Gaming Corporation (OLG), contact Town staff to discuss alternative options.

-The period to apply for the 2024 grant is now open.
+Applications for the 2026 grant are now open.

 How to apply